adomiter/originVisualizations/README.md

 2. Then, we created the visualization for the Census data in Kepler.gl.
 With the Census data already cleaned we added the dataset to Kepler.gl.
 We included only data relevant to the discussion of properties.
 To prepare a final version of this visualization, we changed the basemap to Dark with no labels to highlight the census tract polygons.
 We styled the census tract polygons to a bright orange shade.
 Lastly, we modified the tool tip to include the following pieces of information: population, population density, median household income, income growth rate, population growth rate, census rent, rent affordability ratio, renter proportion, and units per capita.

-3. Lastly, we created the visualization for the Rent Prediction date in a Shiny app.
+3. Then, we created the visualization for the Rent Prediction date in a Shiny app.
  - To do this, we first created an account on Shinyapps.io which would allow us to store and run our final app on webpage.
 Using 'rsconnect' we were able to set the account information within RStudio.
 Instead of using an Rmarkdown we created an Shiny Web App which consisted of three main parts.
   - First, load the packages.
   - Secondly, we define UI for application.